How Can Fibroids Affect Your Pregnancy?

 - by: Admin

 The presence of fibroids commonly begins during a woman’s childbearing years.
-For women who are planning for a pregnancy and have fibroids, it is important to be regularly monitored by your OB/GYN for any signs of growth.
+For women who are planning for a pregnancy and have fibroids, it is vital to be regularly monitored by your OB/GYN for any signs of growth, so can fibroids affect pregnancy?
 Fortunately, in most instances, fibroids do not negatively interfere during a pregnancy.
 However, depending on the size of a fibroid and location within the uterus, complications may arise.
-No one wants to undergo fibroid treatment while pregnant, which is why it is important to discuss fibroid treatment as early as possible.
+No one wants to undergo fibroid treatment while pregnant, which is why it is essential to discuss fibroid treatment as early as possible.

 Fibroid Treatment Before Conception